LotsOfPixelsStudios/Monstera/docs/pages/Entities.md

     geometryLayer(
         getResource("entities/default_model.geo.json"),
         layerName = "default"
-    )    //it's currently only possible to add 1 geometry layer }
+    )    //it's currently only possible to add 1 geometry layer, use render parts if you need more }
 ````